fossasia/open-event-server/README.md

 ## Installation

-### How do I install Web App Generator on a Server
+### How do I install the Open Event System on a Server

 Please check out [the documentation here](/docs/INSTALLATION.md).